ray-project/ray/doc/source/workflows/advanced.rst

 Inplace Execution
 -----------------

-When executing a workflow step inside another workflow step, it is usually executed in another Ray worker process.
+When executing a workflow task inside another workflow task, it is usually executed in another Ray worker process.
 This is good for resource and performance isolation, but at the cost of lower efficiency due to non-locality, scheduling and data transfer.

 For example, this recursive workflow calculates the exponent.
-We write it with workflow so that we can recover from any step.
-However, it is really inefficient to scheduling each step in a different worker.
+We write it with workflow so that we can recover from any task.
+However, it is really inefficient to scheduling each task in a different worker.

 .. code-block:: python
     :caption: Workflow without inplace execution: